regix1/qbt-cleanup/README.md

 - It applies different criteria to private and non-private torrents based on your preferences
 - It allows for independent monitoring of pause state for private vs. non-private torrents
 - It protects files currently being processed by FileFlows from premature deletion
+- It provides force deletion for torrents that meet criteria but fail to auto-pause
+- It automatically cleans up stale downloads that are stuck or failing
 - It gives you control over file deletion to match your media management setup
 - It runs on a schedule to keep your torrent client tidy
 - It supports manual triggering for immediate cleanup when needed